mononobi/pyrin/README.md

 # Using Project's Extended Command Line Tool

-After creating a new project using **`pyrin project`** command, a cli.py file will be generated in the root of your new project directory. there are a couple of command groups that can b used to perform different actions. execute each command with **`--help`** option to see all available commands of each group.
+After creating a new project using **`pyrin project`** command, a **`cli.py`** file will be generated in the root of your new project directory. there are a couple of command groups that can be used to perform different actions. execute each command with **`--help`** option to see all available commands of each group.

 - **Builtin Commands:**